Donegal Bluestack Way – 9 Days

 Donegal Bluestack Way – 9 Day Self-Guided Walking Holiday

 Our 9-day (with rest days in the village of Glenties and Glencolmcille) Donegal Bluestack Way independent walking tour is a 96 km route through the remotest areas of County Donegal in the north-west of Ireland.
 Along the route, you will experience the wild and raw nature of the countryside as you hike across the Bluestack Mountains which are a group of rolling, gentle hills.
 Starting in the town of Donegal, you will experience scenic Lough Eske, ancient Glencolmcille, stunning coastal cliffs with all its myriad of bird and plant life, following a riverside route to eventually reach the village of Kilcar.

 - Day 1 / Donegal Town

-- Take public transport from Dublin to Donegal Town where you will spend you next two nights.
-Public transport takes approximately 3 hours 30 min Overnight Donegal Town
+Take public transport from Dublin to Donegal Town where you will spend the next two nights.
+Public transport takes approximately 3 hours 30 minutes from Dublin.

 - Day 2 / Owenboy to Donegal Town

 Your tour of the Donegal and Bluestack Way starts with a taxi transfer to the townland of Owenboy.
 The trail takes you back across the foothills of Banagher to cross the River Eglish and along by the beautiful shores of Lough Eske, arriving back into Donegal Town.

 Distance: 19.2 km, Ascent: 477 m, Approximate walking time: 5 to 6 hours